-Feeling sick, experiencing unpleasant symptoms such as bloating, gas or other digestion issues after taking probiotic supplements are very common.
-In some cases, people even experience a severe healing crises from the probiotics, so they have to stop their entire treatment!
-Kind of ironic considering the reason for taking probiotic supplements is to feel better and improve our health…
+Feeling sick, experiencing unpleasant symptoms such as bloating, gas or other digestion issues after taking probiotic supplements is very common.
+In fact, many people experience a severe healing crises reaction from their probiotics.
+Not knowing the probiotics are the cause, they often take other products or medication in order to get better.
+Kind of ironic considering the reason for taking probiotic supplements in the first place is to improve our health…

 Probiotic Supplements Types – Which Ones to Use?

 When using Probiotic supplements, it is important to make sure the strains used are both effective for the problem or situation you are dealing with, and also safe: